oist/NEXTNet/README.md

 # Overview

-The *NEXT-NET* C++ library contains efficient algorithms for simulating epidemics with time-varying infectiousness (so-called "non-Markovian" epidemics) on complex networks.
+The *NEXT-NET* (*N*ext-reaction-based *E*pidemics e*X*tended to *T*emporal *Net*works) C++ library contains efficient algorithms for simulating epidemics with time-varying infectiousness (so-called "non-Markovian" epidemics) on complex networks.
 The main algorithm provided by *NEXT-NET* is based on the next reaction method and scales to networks with millions of nodes, see our [preprint](https://arxiv.org/abs/2412.07095).

-The recommended way of using *NEXT-NET* is through our wrappers for Python and R, which are *nextnet* (https://github.com/oist/NEXTNetPy) for Python and *NEXTNetR* (https://github.com/oist/NEXTNetR) for R. *See these repositories for how to install and use those wrappers.*

-However, for quick experiments the C++ library includes a simply command-line interface for running simulations on a range of networks.
+The recommended way of using *NEXT-NET* is through our wrappers [*NEXTNetR*](https://oist.github.io/NEXTNetR) and [*nextnet*](https://github.com/oist/NEXTNetPy) for R and Python.
+Currently, the R wrapper provides the most complete access to the features of the *NEXT-NET* library.
+For quick experiments the C++ library also includes a simply command-line interface for running simulations on a range of networks.

 # Synopsis

-To download and install the *NEXT-NET* command-line tool do
+To download and install the *NEXT-NET* command-line interface do
 ```
 git clone --recurse-submodules https://github.com/oist/NEXTNet.git
 cd NEXTNet